phlippieb/level4-notes/presentation.md

 # 		Proposed Project
 ## 	What we would like to build for you

+Overview:
+A lottery system with various draws (games), various access points for players, and critical tools for managing the system profitably.

 Project features:
 - Higher income players
 - Lower income players